 - Personal items and gratuities.

-Our experience: Our cruises were with Viking, which does not have an open bar policy.
-For this reason, we splurged on the all-inclusive premium beverage package.
-We really don’t drink a lot of hard liquor but we do enjoy good wines, and it was nice to share a bottle of the local vintage without having to worry about the final bill.
+Our experience: Viking does not include alcohol in its price so we splurged on the all-inclusive premium beverage package.
+We really don't drink a lot of hard alcohol but we do enjoy good wines, and it was nice to share a bottle of the local one without having to worry about the final bill.
 We considered it “no sticker shock insurance.”
 As for the gratuity, considering the incredibly attentive service, they certainly more than earned it and we were happy to pay.

 2. There’s no nickel-and-diming on the cruise.